WestleyR/list-files/README.md

 # List Files in a Directory

+**Code rewriting is progress.
+Code currently does not work, please see the latest release for a stable version.**

 ![](https://github.com/WestleyR/list-files/workflows/list-files%20linux%20CI/badge.svg)
 ![](https://github.com/WestleyR/list-files/workflows/list-files%20macos%20CI/badge.svg)

-`lf` is a **simple**, and **fast** file/directory lister with color hightlighting, file permision and file links!
+`lf` is a **simple**, and **fast** file/directory lister with color highlighting, file permission and file links!

 ## Install